Turini/vraptor-authz/README.markdown

-## vraptor-authz - a simple authorization plugin for vraptor
+## vraptor-authz

-more info coming soon
+A simple authorization plugin for VRaptor 4